vuejs/awesome-vue/README.md

 *Set window scroll position*

 - [vue-chat-scroll](https://github.com/theomessin/vue-chat-scroll) - Automatic scroll-to-bottom directive for Vue.js 2.0.
 - [vue-scrollto](https://github.com/rigor789/vue-scrollTo) - Adds a directive that listens for click events and scrolls to elements.
+- [vue-scroll-to](https://github.com/KevinHoughton/vue-scroll-to) - Adds a directive that listens for click events and scrolls to elements.
 - [vue-next-level-scroll](https://github.com/Developmint/vue-next-level-scroll) - A component based and SSR ready approach to smooth scrolling using the modern Scroll behavior API
 - [vue-scroll-sync](https://github.com/metawin-m/vue-scroll-sync) - A component that synchronizes containers’ scroll positions
 - [v-scroll-lock](https://github.com/phegman/v-scroll-lock) - A Vue.js directive for body scroll locking without breaking scrolling of a target element